142 Joralemon St. Suites 4C-F, Brooklyn, NY 11201 (Directions) About Dr. Amir Marashi

 What Are the Risks?

 There are actually no known medical risks associated with Pap smears.
 There are more medical risks involved from not having a Pap smear.
 However, there are certain factors or conditions that may interfere with a Pap test.
 Sometimes, the results can show abnormal cells when they are normal, this is called a false-positive result.
 The test may also not detect abnormal cells when they are actually present, this is called a false-negative.
-Some of the factors that can cause these incorrect results: the sample may contain too few cells, or there may not have been enough abnormal cells to study,
+Some of the factors that can cause these incorrect results: the sample may contain too few cells, or there may not have been enough abnormal cells to study.

 Infection or blood may hide abnormal cells, and douching or vaginal jellies, creams, or medications may wash away or dilute the cells.
-To help prevent this, you should avoid:

 • Douching